 Watches are sometimes made in conjunction with the making of Revolution videos (twenty-four hour videos).
 Some Watches take the form of twenty-four discrete observations made on the hour, every hour on separate panels.
 Others are continuous paintings on circular panels in which case the observed light changes are experienced as a seamless shift of the hue and value or as abrupt bands of light as when a storm flashes through the space.
 In either case Watch paintings are made from close, direct observation of sky light changing over time.

-Whitehouse has always been interested in the physics of light, the way it behaves as both particle and wave and in theories of space/time.
-The Watch Series reflects some of these ideas in the different ways the pieces are configured when installed.
+Whitehouse has always been interested in the physics of light, the way it behaves as both particle and wave.
+The Watch Series responds to some of these ideas in the different ways the pieces are configured when installed.
 Watch over the Water offers an image of light as both particle and wave, for example.
-Watch over Time strongly suggests the idea of a time as a cyclical event and with its vector configuration, Watch Forward offers an image of time as a relentless progression forward.
+Watch over Time offers time as a cyclical event and Watch Forward is configured as a vector to offer an image of time as a relentless progression forward.